What is an amendment?

 - Changing the study population (for example, from adults to children)

-- Undertaking a subset of the assessments to answer a separate research question
+- Cleaving a subset of the assessments to answer an unrelated research question

 - Changes to the Principal Applicant